Whether it was "killer," "lover," "con artist," or adventurer, Catalina de Erauso was called many things. This is her story.

 The daughter of a prominent 16th-century Spanish military family (many of whom were colonizers of the Americas), Catalina de Erauso was born on the craggy coastline of Basque Country in the town of San Sebastian.
-At the age of only four, she was shipped off to live in a convent to learn the etiquette of a proper lady, earning her one half of her nickname.
+At the age of only four, she was shipped off to live in a convent to learn the etiquette of a proper lady, earning half of her nickname.

 Cloistered life, however, was not for de Erauso.
 Imprisoned for feuding with a fellow novice (this was to become a habit for her), she stole the convent keys, then emulated the likes of Joan of Arc and Hua Mulan by running away, cutting her hair short, and disguising herself as a man.

 Catalina De Erauso would retain this disguise for most of her life, prompting modern-day audiences to question her gender identity.
 She even claimed to have fried out and flattened her breasts with a certain ointment.